Welcome to the Edith L. Moore Nature Sanctuary.

-As you may or may not know, the Houston Audubon Society is a non-profit organization which is funded entirely through generous donations from individuals, corporations and foundations.
+The Houston Audubon Society is a non-profit organization which is funded entirely through generous donations from individuals, corporations and foundations.

 The sanctuary is a place where children and grownups can experience the woods and see bugs, bees, botanies, spring flowers, fall leaves, hear birds, cicadas, feel nature, and most important of all, preserve nature in the city.

 This privately-owned sanctuary is maintained for your enjoyment.
 It is intended as a place for leisurely walking and contemplation of nature – activities that have minimal effect on the environment and on the wildlife that shares it with us.
-We urge you to do your part in protecting it by following a few very necessary rules:
+We urge you to do your part in protecting it by following a few necessary rules.